 So let’s drop three quick tips that will have her in the best standing ever!
-We want her getting applause when it’s time for evaluations.
+We want her to get applause when it’s time for evaluations.
 Because the rules of the workplace might be different than when she was a student.

 Tell folks you will “holla at them later”

 While at work, your phone should only be a tool.
 It should not distract you in any way.
 They are places you need to avoid using your phone.
 Places like the restroom, and in the conference room or when you are in a meeting.

 I’m betting your job might have formal rules about the places that you can and cannot use your phone.